immanas/CloudGuard360/README.md

 # 🌩️ CloudGuard360

-**CloudGuard360** is a real-time, cloud usage and billing monitoring dashboard built using AWS Lambda, API Gateway, and a modern React frontend.
-It helps you visualize AWS service usage, track daily billing trends, and prepare for cost optimization — all in one sleek dashboard.
+**CloudGuard360** CloudGuard360 is a real-time, cloud usage and billing monitoring dashboard built using AWS Lambda, API Gateway, and a modern React frontend.
+It helps you visualize AWS service usage, track daily billing trends, forecast upcoming cloud costs using lightweight ML in Lambda, and prepare for cost optimization — all in one sleek dashboard.

 > 🔒 Think of it as your personal AWS billing and usage control tower.